tombensve/CommonStuff/docs/MavenRepository.md

        <activeProfile>bintray</activeProfile>
     </activeProfiles>

-I'm using a new service from JFrog (Artifactory) that provides you with multiple types of repositories to publish software to, where maven is just one kind.
+I'm using a new service from JFrog that provides you with multiple types of repositories to publish software to, where maven is just one kind.
 It also provides manual downloads, and download statistics.
-It is as of 2014-01-10 still in beta.
-This service has real potential!.
 It is available at [bintray.com](http://www.bintray.com).

-The above setup is taken directly from bintray.
-I don't think you should worry about them using the id "central", but if you are, change the id.
+Do note that the above jcenter repository is a superset of maven central!

-To browse my repo just bring upp [http://dl.bintray.com/tommy/maven](http://dl.bintray.com/tommy/maven) in a browser.
+To browse binaries & docs for any of my projects at bintray go to: https://bintray.com/tommy/maven/&lt;project&gt;/view